 How long does it take to get the results?

-The results of your COVID-19 test will be available through the Student Health Patient Portal within 48 to 72 hours (Students testing positive for coronavirus will be contacted by the Student Health Center with instructions for isolation and treatment.
+Students testing positive for coronavirus will be contacted by the Student Health Center with instructions for isolation and treatment.
 Students whose test is “inconclusive” will be contacted by SHC to obtain a nasopharyngeal test at the SHC as soon as possible.
 Please be sure to check phone calls during this window.

-What happens if my test is negative?
+What happens if I test negative?

 If your test is NEGATIVE (not detected):